floragunncom/search-guard-docs/_content/_docs_dls_fls/dlsfls_dls.md

 ## Performance considerations

-A DLS query can be as simple or complex as necessary, and you can use the full range of Elasticsearch's query DSL.
+A DLS query can be as simple or complex as necessary, and you can use the full range of OpenSearch/Elasticsearch's query DSL.
 Regarding the performance overhead, think of the DLS query as an additional query executed on top of your original one.

 ## DLS/FLS Execution Order